aundryx/finance-data-pipeline/README.md

 # finance-data-pipeline
-End to end data pipeline for Philippine stock market data using Python, SQL, Snowflake, and Airflow
+End to end data pipeline for US stock market data using Python, SQL, Snowflake, and Airflow